 Lowepro 45AW II Bag

 The Lowepro 45AW II Bag can hold a Sony a7rII with a 55mm prime lens quite easily.
-I suspect it can hold a smallish zoom lens too.
-I find the Sony a7rII tends to wobble about a tiny bit with a Sony Zeiss 35mm f/2.8 lens as there’s extra room but fortunately the bag comes with a divider so you can remove the slack.
+The Sony a7rII tends to wobble about a tiny bit with a Sony Zeiss 35mm f/2.8 lens as there’s extra room but fortunately the bag comes with a divider so you can remove the slack.
 It’s nothing to worry about in either case, and the LowePro 45AW II bag is a great camera bag with a nice snug fit when used with a Sony Zeiss 55mm f/1.8 lens or a Zeiss Loxia 21mm f/2.8 lens.
 I believe the Lowepro Toploader 50AW is the better option if you are looking at mounting a Sony 24-70 GM f/2.8 lens.

 As you can see in the photograph above, there’s still a bit of room with the Sony a7rII and 55mm lens mounted, even with the hood.